-Whether you’re interested in the making of the modern world or witchcraft through the ages, at Essex we give you the freedom to explore the history that excites you.
-Our geographic spread, topic diversity and social reach give you an unrivalled opportunity to pursue your historical passions and discover new ones.
+Whether you’re interested in culture and society, politics and power, or war and conflict, in the Department of History at Essex we give you the freedom to explore the history that excites you.
+Our global expertise and topical diversity give you an unrivalled opportunity to pursue your historical passions and discover new ones.

 Our staff are among world leaders in their field, and our enthusiasm for our subject is infectious.
 Our flexible course is combined with a supportive structure which helps you to pursue the modules best-suited to your interests.